apache/pulsar/site2/website/blog/2020-08-25-Pulsar-300-contributors.md

 In March 2020, [OVHCloud and StreamNative launched Kafka-on-Pulsar (KoP)](https://streamnative.io/blog/tech/2020-03-24-bring-native-kafka-protocol-support-to-apache-pulsar), the result of the two companies working closely in partnership.
 [KoP](https://github.com/streamnative/kop) enables Kafka users to migrate their existing Kafka applications and services to Pulsar without modifying the code.
 Although only recently released, KoP has already been adopted by several organizations and is being used in production environments.
 Moreover, KoP's availability is helping to expand Pulsar's adoption.

 ### China Mobile Helps Companies Move from RabbitMQ to Pulsar
-In June 2020, [China Mobile and StreamNative announced the launch of another major platform upgrade, AMQP on Pulsar (AoP)](https://streamnative.io/blog/tech/2020-06-15-announcing-aop-on-pulsar).
+In June 2020, [China Mobile and StreamNative announced the launch of another major platform upgrade, AMQP-on-Pulsar (AoP)](https://streamnative.io/blog/tech/2020-06-15-announcing-aop-on-pulsar).
 Similar to KoP, [AoP](https://github.com/streamnative/aop) allows organizations currently using RabbitMQ (or other AMQP message brokers) to migrate existing applications and services to Pulsar without code modification.
 Again, this is a key initiative that will help drive the adoption and usage of Pulsar.

 You can find a number of other connections and integrations, such as MQTT-on-Pulsar for building IoT applications, in the [StreamNative Hub](https://hub.streamnative.io/).